ColdFusionX/Information-Security-Policy/InformationSecurity_Policy.md

 ### Introduction

-This document defines the Information Security Policy for <Organization Name>(also referred to hereafter as the Organization).The Information Security Policy applies to all business functions and Information contained on the network, the physical environment and relevant people who support and are Users accessible to the information.
+This document defines the Information Security Policy for "Organization Name"(also referred to hereafter as the Organization).The Information Security Policy applies to all business functions and Information contained on the network, the physical environment and relevant people who support and are Users accessible to the information.

 This document:
 - Sets out the Organization's policy for the protection of the confidentiality, integrity and availability of the information.